Business InsiderPosted by Dina Spector via http://www.businessinsider.com

 In 2010, 90% of all blackcurrants grown in Britain were destined for Ribena’s bottling factory in Gloucestershire, according to The Guardian.
 Ribena and energy drink Lucozade did roughly £500 million in combined sales for GlaxoSmithKline in 2012, according to the Financial Times.
 Both products were sold to a Japanese company in 2013 for over £1.3 billion.

 Blackcurrants find a champion in the US Greg Quinn in Hudson Valley

-In 2003, Greg Quinn, a children’s book author with a background in horticulture, successfully lobbied to have the blackcurrant ban overturned in New York state.
+In 2003, Greg Quinn, a children’s book author and Book illustrator with a background in horticulture, successfully lobbied to have the blackcurrant ban overturned in New York state.
 By this time, the regulation of blackcurrants had been entrusted to each state.
 It is now believed that the plants can thrive under proper management, according to Pritts, especially after the development of disease-resistant blackcurrant varieties.

 Blackcurrant production is not tracked by the US Department of Agriculture so it is hard to know how many are grown and where, though Pritts suggests there is a “thriving group” of blackcurrant farms in the Hudson Valley of New York and Connecticut, as well as Oregon, Washington, British Columbia, and Canada.

 And, of course, there is Quinn, who grows about 16,000 pounds of blackcurrants on his farm in the Hudson Valley region of New York.
 He sells 15 different blackcurrant-based products under the brand CurrantC.
 The company’s flagship product is blackcurrant nectar, which costs $9.99 for two 16-ounce bottles on his website.